Trade directory · Waterbury metro · Connecticut

 Licensing Requirements

-Connecticut requires P-1 Plumbing Contractor license through Department of Consumer Protection.
-Must pass business law exam and trade exam, provide 4 years experience or complete apprenticeship, maintain $10,000 surety bond.
-Renewal every 2 years with continuing education requirements.
+Connecticut requires P-1 Plumbing Contractor License through Department of Consumer Protection.
+Must pass written exam, provide 4 years experience or apprenticeship completion, maintain $10,000 surety bond.
+Journeyman Plumber License (P-2) requires 2 years experience and exam.
+Licenses renew every 2 years with continuing education requirements.

 §2